June.ai raises $1.5 million for AI-powered email management

 Let’s face it: Email inboxes are unwieldy.
 For the average person, reading and replying to messages takes an enormous bite out of their workday — as much as two and a half hours.
-Worse, workers spend about 17 hours per week addressing emails that aren’t urgent, and about 4.5 hours a week searching for old messages attachments.
+Worse, workers spend about 17 hours per week addressing emails that aren’t urgent, and about 4.5 hours a week searching for old message attachments.

 June.ai aims to minimize lost time with the help of artificial intelligence (AI).
 The two-year-old startup today announced a $1.5 million preseed funding round led by a group of investors that includes John Suh, CEO of LegalZoom, and Marc Michel, a partner at Runaway Venture Partners.